CivicActions/guidebook/practice-areas/engineering/drupal/drupal-for-everyone.md

 ## Why do we choose Drupal?

-Drupal is an extremely popular open-source content management system (CMS) used for building websites and applications. [site stats] There are many reasons why some of the most high-trafficked and essential web sites on the internet are built on Drupal:
+Drupal is an extremely popular open-source content management system (CMS) used for building websites and applications.
+There are many reasons why some of the most high-trafficked and essential web sites on the internet are built on Drupal:

 -   **Customizability:** Drupal is highly customizable in terms of functionality, layout, and design.
 This makes it an ideal choice for complex websites with specific requirements.